Sabki Laadli Bebo

-Sabki Laadli Bebo was a Popular Indian television drama-series that aired on STAR Plus.
+Sabki Laadli Bebo is an Indian drama television series that aired on STAR Plus.
 The series premiered on 11 March 2009 and was produced by Endemol India and Sachidanand Productions.
 It was concluded on 25 March 2011.

 Sabki Laadli Bebo is all about a cute, cheerful, innocent girl Bebo, who is loved by her family immeasurably.
 This affluent, respectable, traditional Punjabi family of three brothers and their parents always yearned for a girl.
 Their happiness knew no bounds when, after years, God answered their prayers and a daughter was born.

 Plot

 Sabki Laadli Bebo is the story of a family which yearns for a girl after having three boys.
 Kukku Narang (Kanwaljeet Singh) and his wife Amarjeet's prayers are finally answered and the family is blessed with Bebo, who gradually becomes everybody's laadli (favourite).

-Bebo (Shivshakti Sachdev) meets Amrit (Anuj Sachdeva) at a railway station.
+Bebo (Shivshakti Sachdev), a 16 years old woman, meets Amrit (Anuj Sachdeva) at a railway station.
 She assumes he is Shravan, the person whom her family have found as her suitor but later discovers that he isn't.
 On her wedding day, it is revealed that Bebo is an orphan who was adopted by the Narangs leading to the wedding being called off.
 Amrit consoles Bebo and they become friends.
 Amrit falls in love with Bebo.
 Karan, Simran's brother, also falls in love with Bebo.
 Simran blackmails Bebo and asks her to marry Karan.
 Bebo decides to marry Karan, while the whole family disapproves.
 The blackmail is discovered and her family instead gets her married to Amrit.

 Amrit's sister-in-law Gursheel, makes her sister, Goldie the daughter-in-law of the Narangs by tricking them.
 Wanting the Narangs' property, Goldi accuses Amarjeet for a fire and Amro and Kuku are sent to jail.
 Bebo and Amrit uncover their truth.
 Goldie, Gursheel and Bablu are sent to jail and Amarjeet and Kuku, now proved innocent, return home.